Public Engagement

 When Forms Come Alive, Hayward Gallery

-This was our Make Sense – Kentish Town group's second visit to the Hayward Gallery as part of their relaxed hours programme.
-This time we saw the exhibition ‘When Forms Come Alive’ exploring contemporary sculpture, particularly from the point of view of movement, flux and organic growth.
+Our Make Sense – Kentish Town group recently enjoyed its second visit to the Hayward Gallery's relaxed hours program.
+This time, we explored the "When Forms Come Alive" exhibition, which focuses on contemporary sculpture through the lens of movement, flux, and organic growth.

 This project has been made possible by the National Lottery Community Fund.